srikanthbhandary-teach/terraform-provider-myprovider/README.md

 ## 1. Running the Local Server

-The local server manages data entities and exposes HTTP APIs for creating, retrieving, updating, and deleting these entities.
+The local server manages data entities and exposes HTTP APIs for creating, retrieving, updating, and deleting the user entities.

 ### Prerequisites